-Forty patients had undergone anterior temporal lobectomy (27 left, 13 right) , seven had selective amygdalohippocampectomy (five left, two right) with the remaining ten having resective surgery for space occupying lesions.
-Forty-nine were right handed, seven left and one ambidextrous.
+40 patients had undergone anterior temporal lobectomy (27 left, 13 right) , seven had selective amygdalohippocampectomy (five left, two right) with the remaining ten having resective surgery for space occupying lesions.
+49 were right handed, seven left and one ambidextrous.
 51% (29) of patients had a history of febrile seizures, 47% were noted to have not suffered a febrile seizure and one was undocumented.
 Patients had a median age of 34 at surgery, with the time between onset of habitual seizures (median of one years of age) and surgery being 24 years (range 2-56).
 Median duration of follow up since surgery for this study was seven years, with a range of 1-19 years.
 Lateralisation and histopathological diagnoses are shown in figure 1.
-The largest number of patients operated had hippocampal sclerosis.

 Post-operative seizure outcomes